t-hiroyoshi/react-dnd-item/README.md

     }
   }

+  hoverAction(position, sourceId, targetId) {
+    // same as dropActions
+  }

   render() {
     const { somethings } = this.state;

-    const dropAction = ::this.dropAction;
+    // dropAction is required but hoverAction is optional. const dropAction = ::this.dropAction;

-    // ToDo: You can set your hover actions!
-    // const hoverActions = ::this.hoverActions;
+    const hoverAction = ::this.hoverAction;

     // ToDo: You can set your component area divider!
     // const areaLine = ["20px 20px", "220px 120px"];